likebike/PyHPy/input.example/index.html.md

 * Mako can produce any kind of output -- not just webpages.
 Therefore, you can use PyHPy for any kind of static output generation.
 (I like general solutions.)

-* [Powerful Template Inheritence](http://docs.makotemplates.org/en/latest/inheritance.html).
-Makes it easy to create consistent, scalable websites, no matter how large your site gets.
+* Mako's [powerful template inheritence](http://docs.makotemplates.org/en/latest/inheritance.html) makes it easy to create consistent, scalable websites, no matter how large your site gets.

 * Small Feature Set.
 Helps you to learn it quickly.

 * Widely Used.
-Two famous users are [reddit.com](http://www.reddit.com/) and [Pylons/Pyramid](http://www.pylonsproject.org/).
+Two famous users are [reddit.com](https://github.com/reddit/reddit/) and [Pylons/Pyramid](http://www.pylonsproject.org/).

 <i class="fa fa-paper-plane-o fa-lg"></i> PyHPy Makes it Easy